-Police from the UN Standing Police Capacity (SPC) have been deployed to the area to assist with training of joint patrol units in close cooperation with AMISOM, consisting of security service personnel from both member state governments, which has helped to uphold the ceasefire.
+Police officers from the UN Standing Police Capacity were deployed to the area to cooperate with AMISOM on the training of joint patrol units consisting of security service personnel from both member state governments, which has helped to uphold the ceasefire.

 In December 2015, the UN convened a workshop to establish pilot gender-responsive community-policing units.
-Trainings have also been provided to the Somali Police that focus on the collection of evidence in cases of sexual and gender-based violence and interviewing techniques required to obtain critical information from victims.
-UNSOM Police has a designated focal point for sexual and gender-based violence and for mainstreaming gender perspectives in the Somali security services.
+Trainings focusing on the collection of evidence in cases of sexual and gender-based violence and interview techniques required to obtain critical information from victims and witnesses have been provided to the Somali Police.